steog88/PhysBiblio/README.md

 Otherwise, use the same commands above but with `pip3` instead of `pip`.

 #### Conda
-Here you find a list of instructions to install and run `PhysBiblio` using `conda` and related commands.
+Here you find a list of instructions to install and run `PhysBiblio.exe` using `conda` and related commands.
 Note that the following commands have not (yet) been tested with `PySide2`.
 Remember to use a python version 2.7+ or 3.5+.
 ```